a-thread/project-jazz/firstWeek/README.md

 ### First Week Goals

-1. What are our Goals?
+1. What do we want to learn?
 2. What is Git and why is it important?
-3. confirm bash and vscode installation
+3. Confirm bash and vscode installation
     a.
 Set up SSH keys
-4. use console to create, move and delete files
+4. Use console to create, move and delete files
-5. connect to Github
+5. Connect to Github
-    a. clone repo
+    - clone repo
-    b. pull/push code
+    - pull/push code
 6. Create an HTML Page

 ### Session Activities